led02/card10_firmware/README.md

 ## Debugger
 If you have a debugger, head over to our [Debugger](https://firmware.card10.badge.events.ccc.de/debugger.html) page to learn how to use it.

+# License

+Unless otherwise noted in a file, the contents of this repository are licensed under the MIT license.
+See [COPYING](COPYING) for more details.

 ---

 # Old README Contents: